Mukilanbalamurugan/HALF_SUBTRACTOR/README.md

 <img width="960" alt="Screenshot 2024-03-25 215645" src="https://github.com/DeepanAnbazhagan/HALF_SUBTRACTOR/assets/164902865/7c08557b-9634-4148-8913-f0e2eb5a40af">

 # RESULT:
-Thus the simulate and synthesis  Half subtractor verified successfully by using Vivado software.
+Thus the simulate and synthesis of Half subtractor is verified successfully by using Vivado software.